Tim Blättler

 Tim Blättler (born 4 September 1994) is a Dutch professional footballer who plays for RKSV Groene Ster as a forward.

 Early and personal life

 He is the nephew of former player Pierre Blättler, who also played for Roda JC.
 His younger brother Rick is also a footballer.
 His grandfather was a miner.

 Career

 Blättler played youth football for Roda JC, joining the club at the age of six.
 He left to play for KVC Oranje, and he later played amateur football for VV Chèvremont and EVV.
 In May 2015 he had had a two-week trial period with Fortuna Sittard.
 He returned to Roda JC in June 2015, initially on an amateur basis.
 He made his debut for Roda JC in December 2015.
 At that time he was still working part-time in a sporting goods store.

 Ahead of the 2019–20 season, Blättler joined RKSV Groene Ster.
+After a season at KVC Oranje in 2020-21, Blättler returned to his former club, VV Chevremont, in the summer 2021.